Cowlitz Black Bears: 2024

 On June 10, Ryan Rembisz was named the league's pitcher of the week after throwing five scoreless innings with eleven strikeouts and only two allowed base hits against Nanaimo.

 On July 8, infielder Keaton Grady, who attended Dallas Baptist, was named the league's player of the week after recording ten hits, eleven RBI's, and a grand slam.

 On July 9, Dylan Schlaegal was selected to represent the Black Bears in the 2024 All Star Game in Bellingham.

 The Black Bears failed to qualify for the postseason.

 2025

 On July 8, it was announced that Gavin Poffenroth (Skagit Valley College) was selected to represent the Black Bears at the All Star Game in Bellingham.

 The Black Bears failed to improve on their 20-33 record from the previous season.
 The Black Bears went 20-34 and finished eighth in the South Division.
 17,363 total fans attended the Black Bears' twenty-seven home games for an average of 643 fans per game.

 The Black Bears were eliminated from playoff contention for the second straight season.

 2025 was the final season played at David Story Field.
 The team and Lower Columbia College who owns the ballpark could not come to an agreement over the 2024-25 offseason over how to use renovation funds provided by the state.
-It is currently unknown what will become of the team.
+The team would quietly fold following the season.